jakehilber/about/README.md

-# Welcome to My GitHub
+ Welcome to My GitHub 👋

-Hello, my name is Jake 👋
+Hi, I’m Jake.

-I grew up in central Wisconsin USA and have been working in IT since I was a highschool intern at for my local government IT department.
-In high school I got my CCNA.
-I have a bachelors degree from the Univeristy of Wisconsin-Stout which is based in the small town of Menomonie WI USA.
-Later I worked in Minneapolis MN USA as a Cisco network, voice, video and call center engineer.
-Then I began traveling Earth while still learing about modern day information systems.
+I grew up in central Wisconsin, USA, and have worked in IT since high school, starting as an intern in my local government’s IT department.
+During high school, I earned my CCNA and later completed a bachelor’s degree at the University of Wisconsin–Stout in Menomonie, WI.

+After graduation, I worked in Minneapolis, MN as a Cisco Network, Voice, Video, and Call Center Engineer.
+Since then, I’ve had the opportunity to travel while continuing to learn and work with modern information systems.

 ## About Me

-I'm on team human and work with AI.
-I enjoy nature and camping.
-I enjoy food, travel and friends.
-I can work with almost anyone.
-I'm learning the development side of the house so I opened this github account.

-Thanks,
-Jake
+- On **Team Human**, working *with* AI
+- Enjoy nature, camping, food, travel, and good company
+- Easy to work with and adaptable across teams
+- Expanding into the **development side** of engineering, which is why I started this GitHub

+Thanks for stopping by,
+**Jake**